 Is there really a sure-fire, works-every-time, foolproof pizza dough recipe?
 Maybe.
 Probably not.
-As in any sort of baking, the day’s temperature and humidity affects the texture and stickiness of the dough as well as the time it takes to rise.
-Even so, here’s the recipe I’ve made this several hundred times over the past couple of years, a tried-and-true method that is as close as it comes to perfect homemade pizza dough every time.
-And when your dough is resting, check out some of our favorite pizza topping combinations for your meal.
+When it comes to baking, the temperature and humidity of any particular day affects the texture and stickiness of the dough as well as the time it takes to rise.
+Given all the variables, though, I’ve perfected this recipe that works for me every single time.
+I’ve made it hundreds, maybe even thousands of time.
+It’s simple, fast, and a tried-and-true method that is as close as it comes to perfect homemade pizza dough every time.
+And when your dough is proofing, check out some of our favorite pizza topping combinations for your meal.

 First steps to “foolproof” dough